 About:

 Few Cosmos bipinnatum cultivars are as exquisite as Cosmos ‘Purity’.
 Its pure white flowers can be up to 3 inches wide, adding plenty of impact to borders or containers.
-Cosmos ‘Purity’ also has golden yellow central florets and grows up to 4 feet tall.
+They also have golden yellow central florets and grows up to 4 feet tall.

 8. King’s Salad (Cosmos caudatus)